figtools/figgy.docs/docs/getting-started/sandbox.md

 No single role can do everything, so feel free to try different roles!

+!!! warning "Beware! :wink:"
-Have fun, all changes you make in the Figgy Sandbox will be broadcast to all people perusing this page!
+    To demonstrate the event-driven nature of Figgy, changes you make in the Figgy Sandbox will be broadcast to people browsing this page!

 ### Login